Alexander Lukashenko: Fifth term (2015–2020)

 On 11 October 2015, Lukashenko was elected for his fifth term as the president of Belarus.
 Just over three weeks later, he was inaugurated in the Independence Palace in the presence of attendees such as former president of Ukraine Leonid Kuchma, Chairman of the Russian Communist Party Gennady Zyuganov, and Belarusian biathlete Darya Domracheva.
 In mid-September 2017, Lukashenko oversaw the advancement of joint Russian and Belarusian military relations during the military drills that were part of the Zapad 2017 exercise.

 In August 2018, Lukashenko fired his prime minister, Andrei Kobyakov, and several other officials due to a corruption scandal.
-Eventually, Sergei Rumas was appointed to succeed him as prime minister.
+Eventually, Sergei Rumas was appointed prime minister as successor to Kobyakov.
 In May 2017, Lukashenko signed a decree on the Foundation of the Directorate of the 2019 European Games in Minsk.

 In April 2019, Lukashenko announced that the games were on budget and on time, and eventually, he opened the 2nd edition of the event on 21 June.
 Between 1–3 July 2019, he oversaw the country's celebrations of the 75th anniversary of the Minsk Offensive, which culminated in an evening military parade of the Armed Forces of Belarus on the last day, which is the country's Independence Day.